jmagman/flutter-wiki/Why-we-have-a-separate-engine-repo.md

 Since flutter/flutter is the main repository downloaded by developers, we want to keep it relatively small.
 This means, for example, that it cannot contain binaries or third-party packages.

+A full checkout of the flutter/engine repository takes >10gb of local space.
+Additional artifacts for builds of various platforms and release modes can easily take 10s of gigabytes more space.

 ## Approachability

 Since flutter/flutter is the main repository for new contributors, we want to keep it approachable, which means minimizing the amount of complexity present in the repo itself.